kor-hq/bibleio/README.md

 pnpm site:dev # website dev server
-pnpm docs:dev # docs site dev server pnpm storybook:dev # design system storybook dev server pnpm fix # format & lint all files, with biome
+pnpm docs:dev # docs site dev server pnpm storybook:dev # design system storybook dev server pnpm fix # format & lint all files with biome
 ```
-We use [Biome](https://biomejs.dev/) for formatting and linting, please use this when developing, or [setup your editor to use Biome](https://biomejs.dev/guides/editors/first-party-extensions/).
+We use [Biome](https://biomejs.dev/) for formatting and linting, please use `pnpm fix` when developing, or [setup your editor to use Biome](https://biomejs.dev/guides/editors/first-party-extensions/).

 # Status